 Michael has a Master of Fine Arts in Children’s Writing (and Creative Nonfiction) from Chatham University.
 He is currently a stay-at-home dad, living near Chicago, IL with his awesome wife and children.

 He grew up way out in the country near the small and wonderful town of St. James, MO.
 His first creative writing that he remembers was a 4th grade radio broadcast script assignment about whales.
 It starred Mr. Blue.

 Michael has been a 1st & 2nd & 6th & 7th & 8th grade classroom teacher.
-He was trained in the Six Traits of writing as well as reading and writing workshop methods (he has a huge educational crush on Nancie Atwell).
+He was trained in the Six Traits of writing as well as reading and writing workshop methods (he loves the work of Nancie Atwell).